dice-group/IGUANA/docs_new/configuration/metrics.md

 ## Available metrics

+The following metric types are available:
+- `QPS`
+- `AvgQPS`
+- `NoQ`
+- `QMPH`
+- `NoQPH`
+- `PQPS`
+- `PAvgQPS`
+- `AES`
+- `EachQuery`

 ### QPS
 Queries per second.

-The number of queries executed per second.
+The number of successfully executed queries per second.
 This metric is calculated for each query.

-This metric is calculated by dividing the number of successfully executed queries by their sum of time (in seconds) it took to execute them.
+It is calculated by dividing the number of successfully executed queries by the sum of time (in seconds) it took to execute them.

 ### AvgQPS
 Average queries per second.

 The average number of queries executed per second.
 This metric is calculated for each worker and for the whole task.

-This metric is calculated by dividing the sum of the QPS values of every query the task or worker has by the number of queries.
+It is calculated by dividing the sum of the QPS values of every query the task or worker has by the number of queries.

 ### NoQ
 Number of queries.

 The number of successfully executed queries.
 This metrics is calculated for each worker and for the whole task.

 ### NoQPH
 Number of queries per hour.

 The number of successfully executed queries per hour.
 This metric is calculated for each worker and for the whole task.

-This metric is calculated by dividing the number of successfully executed queries by their sum of time (in hours) it took to execute them.
+It is calculated by dividing the number of successfully executed queries by their sum of time (in hours) it took to execute them.
 The metric value for the task is the sum of the metric for each worker.

 ### PQPS
 Penalized queries per second.

 The number of queries executed per second, penalized by the number of failed queries.
 This metric is calculated for each query.

-This metric is calculated by dividing the number of successful and failed query executions by their sum of time (in seconds) it took to execute them.
+It is calculated by dividing the number of successful and failed query executions by their sum of time (in seconds) it took to execute them.
 If a query fails, the time it took to execute it is set to the given `penalty` value.

 ### PAvgQPS
 Penalized average queries per second.

 The average number of queries executed per second, penalized by the number of failed queries.
 This metric is calculated for each worker and for the whole task.

-This metric is calculated by dividing the sum of the PQPS of each query the task or worker has executed by the number of queries.
+It is calculated by dividing the sum of the PQPS of each query the task or worker has executed by the number of queries.

 ### QMPH
 Query mixes per hour.

 The number of query mixes executed per hour.
 A query mix is the set of queries executed by a worker, or the whole task.
 This metric is calculated for each worker and for the whole task.
 It is calculated by dividing the number of successfully executed queries by the number of queries inside the query mix and by their sum of time (in hours) it took to execute them.